 line 12-14: defines this server’s provider type (baremetal server), ip address, and roles

-line 14-24: roles of containers that will be installed in this node. according to the configuration, this server a7s2 will be installed with all "controller" softwares modules, in both openstack and contrail.
+line 14-24: roles of containers that will be installed in this node, according to the configuration, this server a7s2 will be installed with all controller softwares modules, in both OpenStack and Contrail

-line 25-37: define parameters for our first DPDK compute node. openstack compute components and contrail vRouter will be installed.
+line 25-37: define parameters for our first DPDK compute node OpenStack compute components and Contrail vRouter will be installed

-line 33: under vRouter, bond0.101 will be the PHYSICAL_INTERFACE, which is also called a "fabric interface" which carries all the underlay data packets
+line 33: under vRouter, bond0.101 will be the PHYSICAL_INTERFACE, which is also called a fabric interface which carries all the underlay data packets

 line 34-37: these are the DPDK specific configurations.
-For kernel based vRouter these are not needed.
+For kernel based vRouter these are not needed

 line 34: CPU_CORE_MASK defines DPDK vRouter forwarding lcore pinning.
 0x1fe, if converted to binary format, is 0b000111111110.
-That means physical CPU core NO.1 through 8 is used as forwarding lcores: lcore#10 through lcore#17.
+That means physical CPU core NO.1 through 8 is used as forwarding lcores: lcore#10 through lcore#17

 line 35: DPDK_UIO_DRIVER specifies which UIO driver to use.
 Here it is uio_pci_generic.
 (There is another popular UIO driver: igb_uio.)

 line 36: HUGE_PAGES defines number of huge pages.
-Here we allocate 32000 huge pages. considering page size 2M it will be 64G memory usage in total. free -h command output in compute node will confirm this.
+Here we allocate 32000 huge pages. considering page size 2M it will be 64G memory usage in total. free -h command output in compute node will confirm this

-line 37: set agent mode to dpdk.
+line 37: set agent mode to dpdk

 line 38-50: define the second DPDK vRouter on server a7s4

-line 51-59: define the third vRouter.
-This is a kernal based one, so we don’t need any DPDK specific parameters.
+line 51-59: defines the third vRouter, this is a kernal based one, so we don’t need any DPDK specific parameters

 line 60-85: contrail_configuration section contains parameters for Contrail services

-line 61-62: specifies contrail and openstack versions.
+line 61-62: specifies Contrail and OpenStack versions

-line 63: specifies the cloud orchestrator. it can be openstack or vcenter. our setup is with openstack only.
+line 63: specifies the cloud orchestrator. it can be OpenStack or vcenter. our setup is with OpenStack only.

-line 64-66: specify who is the controller node.
-In our setup both openstack and contrail controllers are installed in same node
+line 64-66: specifies who is the controller node.
+In our setup both OpenStack and contrail controllers are installed in same node

-line 71, 76: There are the two "virtual IP" configured
+line 71, 76: there are the two virtual IPs configured

-line 80-82: These are needed only for lab setup. without these parameters, contrail-status will print warning to indicate that the storage space is too small.
+line 80-82: these are needed only for lab setup. without these parameters, contrail-status will print warning to indicate that the storage space is too small

 line 86-98: defines the parameters for Kolla